platformsh/platformsh-docs/docs/src/dedicated-gen-2/overview.md

 ## Why a Generation 2?

-Even though our existing [dedicated infrastructure](/dedicated/overview) ensures better uptime and availability for your applications and services, configuration or application topology changes have to go through our Customer Success team, as the VMs are provisioned by us.
+Our existing [dedicated infrastructure](/dedicated/overview) ensures increased uptime and availability for your applications and services, configuration or application topology changes have to go through our Customer Success team, as the VMs are provisioned by us.
 Generation 2 gives you both the high availability from our Dedicated offer and the self-service flexibility and features of the Grid.
 This means that you will now be able to edit your configuration yourself – as you would do on the Grid in your `.platform/services.yaml` and `.platform.app.yaml` files – and see those changes in your Dedicated Generation 2 environments when pushed without having to open a ticket.

 ## Features